Ocramius/ocramius.github.com/source/_posts/2015-01-06-when-to-declare-classes-final.md

 <p>
-    There are more issues with the <code>setDb</code> example, but these are the most relevant ones for our purpose of explaining why <code>final</code> would have prevented this sort of situation upfront
+    There are more issues with the <code>setDb</code> example, but these are the most relevant ones for our purpose of explaining why <code>final</code> would have prevented this sort of situation upfront.
 </p>

 <h4>4.
 Force the developer to shrink an object's public API</h4>